mflauer/stockers/README.md

 ## TODO (!! are priority)
 - !! colorcode stocks
 - !! plots
+- ! fix check on compare button in company screen
 - alphabetize new stocks when added to compare
 - extra line when first item in table is missing